frankhjung/article-github-actions/README.md

 ##### (8) checkout

-Previously with Azure pipeline we did only needed to specify how the pipeline was triggered.
+Previously with Azure pipeline we only needed to specify how the pipeline was triggered.
 It was assumed that the code was already checked out.
 With Actions this step is explicit.
-We need to invoke an action to checkout from GitHub.
+That is, we need to invoke an action to checkout from GitHub.
 The benefit is that you can finely tune how and what to checkout.
 In the example action, (8), we are performing a shallow checkout (depth of 1 commit) from the master branch.

 ##### (9) uses

 To perform the checkout we are using the standard [checkout action](https://github.com/actions/checkout).
-It is recommended that you specify a specific version (rather than a general tag like `@latest`.
+It is recommended that you specify a specific version instead of a generic tag like `@latest`.

 When we were reviewing actions, it was helpful and instructive to view the source code to check whether the action provided the required features.
-For instance we able to trial three different actions to publish our content.
+For instance, we were able to trial three different actions to publish content, before settling on the current solution.

 ##### (10) with

 Some actions require parameters.
 These are provide using the `with` clause.
-In this case (10) we are supplying specific checkout information.
+In this case, (10) we are supplying specific checkout options.

+Each Action can define its own values or defaults so it pays to read the source to determine the available choices for the specific version being used.

 In other examples (11), we are overriding the default entry point of the Docker container, or specifying the directory location to publish, (12).
-Each Action can define its own values or defaults so it pays to read the source to determine the available choices for the specific version being used.

 ##### (11) using custom Docker